isomerpages/moe-stmargaretsec/_admissions/2023 Direct School Admission/2023 Direct School Admission Exercise (DSA Sec).md

 **6.**&nbsp;&nbsp; **What do I need to prepare for the selection auditions/trials/interviews?**

-Please refer to the table on [Admission Criteria for Direct Admission Exercise](/admissions/2023-direct-school-admission/admissioncriteria/) for more information on the respective areas.
+Please refer to the table on [Admission Criteria for Direct School Admission Exercise](/admissions/2023-direct-school-admission/admissioncriteria/) for more information on the respective areas.

 **7.**&nbsp;&nbsp; **When will I know the outcome of the selection?**